xobs/gpu-viv/README.md

 Xorg driver
 -----------

 The xorg driver currently requires a separate DRI module, "Vivante GC2000:00".
 Eventually we'll support imx-drm:00 which is shipping, but for now you'll have to build the module yourself.

 Versions
 --------

 This has been tested with Linux 3.11.

+Each Freescale release has its own branch here.

+Note that there are to versions of 4.6.9.6622.
+The -old branch is from L3.0.35_4.0.0_130424 and is compatible with modules from that release.
+The other version is compatible with the latest BSP, available from git.